sql-formatter-org/sql-formatter/vscode/README.md

 `Prettier-SQL.commaPosition`: Where to place commas for SELECT and GROUP BY clauses

-`Prettier-SQL.lineWidth`: Number of characters allowed in each line before breaking
+`Prettier-SQL.expressionWidth`: Number of characters allowed in each line before breaking

 `Prettier-SQL.linesBetweenQueries`: How many newlines to place between each query / statement